LedgerHQ/ledger-live-desktop/DEEPLINK.md

   `ledgerlive://manager` will redirect to manager page

-* **_manager?installapp_** 🠒 Device Management Flow
+* **_manager?installApp_** 🠒 Device Management Flow

-  `ledgerlive://manager?installapp=bitcoin` will redirect to manager page with a pre-filled search for bitcoin
+  `ledgerlive://manager?installApp=bitcoin` will redirect to manager page with a pre-filled search for bitcoin

-        - *installapp* => the search query to be pre-filled when the manager opens
+        - *installApp* => the search query to be pre-filled when the manager opens